Ohio Refinancing Expert Explains New Home Affordable Refinance Program

-Ohio Refinancing Expert Mark Morgan explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage that their house it worth called HARP 2.0.
+Ohio Refinancing Expert Dennis Straw, NMLS #841790 explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage than their house it worth called HARP 2.0.

 However, as new information appears on government sites, people are finding the documentation to be lengthy and somewhat confusing.

-Mark Morgan, a Cincinnati, Ohio based mortgage consultant, has released a new web site at: http://www.ohioloaninfo.com/harp designed to remove the confusion about this latest government program.
+Dennis Straw, NMLS #841790, a Cincinnati, Ohio based mortgage consultant, has released a new HARP 2.0 Refinance web site designed to remove the confusion about this latest government program.

 This new HARP 2.0 resource site shares details about the basics of this mortgage lending solution and answers questions like: